felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.11.8-dev1 =
+= 1.12.0-dev1 =

-(TBD) Added a new Schema review property module to include WooCommerce product reviews (Pro version).
+(2017/02/06) Added comments and replies to the Schema CreativeWork markup and its sub-types.
+Added a new Schema review property module to include WooCommerce product reviews (Pro version).

 = 1.11.7-1 =